evilfactorylabs/gow/README.md

 ## Deployment

-There are 2 way to run this program in Production
+There are 2 ways to run this program in Production.

 ### Quick way